-Effective this quarter, the Company reclassified certain stockholders' equity amounts on the condensed consolidated balance sheet and condensed consolidated statements of changes in stockholders' equity.
-The reclassification included separately presenting the par value of common stocks, and combining previously disclosed share capital and contributed capital amounts in the currently reported additional paid-in capital amount.
+Effective June 30, 2022, the Company reclassified certain stockholders' equity amounts on the condensed consolidated balance sheet and condensed consolidated statements of changes in stockholders' equity and redeemable noncontrolling interests.
+The reclassification included separately presenting the par value of common stock, and combining previously disclosed share capital and contributed capital amounts in the currently reported additional paid-in capital amount.
 The reclassification had no impact on previously reported total stockholders' equity amounts.